Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.

+* Units
+- Fixed issue which caused flying units to prefer moving over roads and railroads, despite receiving no benefit from them.

 -----------------------------------------------------------------------
 - 3.4.1
 -----------------------------------------------------------------------